Manolisleon/Hotel-CollegeLink/README.md

 # Hotel-CollegeLink
-This is a project who i build for CollegeLink academy
+This is a project , that I have built during my learning in CollegeLink Academy!